EBelevska/MICR475/HOMEWORK/HWK_03.md

     [1] "/Users/eva/Desktop/Semester 5/MICRO475/HOMEWORK"

-I think that this would be a good working directory because there was no error message.
-For example, if the program gave me an error code that said (!is.null(WD)) then that directory would not work and you would have to set it to another one.
-Furthermore, this directory is specifically for this class, which will keep my files organized if I have other projects I am using R for.
+I think that this would be a good working directory because this directory is specifically for this class, which will keep my files organized if I have other projects I am using R studio for.
 I think the progeam that sets it that way is R.

 # Vectors